Integration with Angular

 yarn start

-Download the trial To Do List package and follow steps mentioned in the README file.
-Note that trial To Do List is available 30 days only.
+Download the trial To Do List package and follow the steps in the README file.
+The trial version is available for 30 days only.

-Now you need to create an Angular component, to add To Do List with Toolbar into the application.
-Create the todo folder in the src/app/ directory, add a new file into it and name it todo.component.ts.
+Create an Angular component to add the To Do List with the Toolbar into the application.
+In the src/app/ directory, add the todo folder and create the todo.component.ts file inside it.

 Import source files

-Open the todo.component.ts file and import To Do List source files.
-Note that:
+Open todo.component.ts and import the To Do List source files.
+Choose one of two import paths:

 import { ToDo, Toolbar } from 'dhx-todolist-package';